 - Spreader Graft - used to widen a middle vault collapse and to correct an inverted V deformity.
 They are placed between the upper lateral cartilage and septum.

-- Alar Batton Graft - used to support the external nasal valve and goes lateral to the lower lateral cartilages to correct a "pinched nasal tip"-used frequently in revision rhinoplasty.
+- Alar Batten Graft - used to support the external nasal valve and goes lateral to the lower lateral cartilages to correct a "pinched nasal tip"-used frequently in revision rhinoplasty.
 Helps prevent collapse of ala when breathing in.